sst/sst/www/docs/learn/database-options.md

 description: "Database Options of an SST app"
 ---

-Explain the idea of keeping business logic separate from the Database.

-Add list and create comments functions.

 The starter uses RDS, but you can use any database of your choice.

 What is RDS and when to use RDS?